nkpe/Pairs-Game/README.md

 Write a README.md file for your project that explains what the project does and the value that it provides to its users.
 Attribute any code from other sources.
 Document all testing procedures and findings. -->

-# Personal Portfolio - Project One
+# Pairs Game - Project Two
 <!-- explains what the project does and the value that it provides to its users. -->

-The purpose of this game is to help the user learn the basics of mixology but recognising and naming classic cocktails.
+The purpose of this game is to help the user learn the basics of mixology by recognising and naming classic cocktails.

 # UX